 This museum is recommended as it has an intriguing mix of exhibitions and public space that provides a civilized outing for a relaxing Sunday afternoon.

-Entrance fee: Adults 10,000 pesos; children and students less then 25-years-old 7,000 COP; adults older than 60-years-old 7,000 pesos.
+Entrance fee: Adults 20,000 pesos for foreigners or 13,500 pesos if you are a Colombian citizen or resident; children between 6 and 12 years old, students with a valid student ID or adults older than 60-years-old 16,500 pesos for foreigners or 10,000 for Colombian citizens or residents.
 And on the final Friday of each month the museum is open later with entry free from 6 pm to 10 pm.

 Address: Carrera 44 #19A-100, Ciudad del Rio, MedellÍn, Colombia